antleaf/doapr/webroot/content/repositories/e-lis.md

   Library and Information Science (LIS), including Communication.
 academic_applicant_only: 'No'
 accepted_content_formats: PDF, HTML, doc, ppt, xls, txt (but PDF and HTML are preferred)
-accepted_content_language: Any language - abstracts and keywords must be included in English
+accepted_content_languages: Any language - abstracts and keywords must be included in English
 accepted_content_level: Research or scholary content
 accepted_content_types: Journal Articles, Bibliographic References, Conference and